ESA-VirES/VirES-Server/vires/README.md

 #### Getting Dangling Jobs' Details

-Identifiers of the dangling asynchronous jobs can be listed by the `dangling_job` `info` command:
+Details of the dangling asynchronous jobs can be printed by the `dangling_job` `info` command:
 ```
 $ <instance>/manage.py dangling_job info | column -t -s , | less -S
 ```